Smosh: SmoshCast

 Smosh's podcast channel currently consists of Smosh Mouth, which is hosted by Shayne Topp and Amanda Lehan-Canto.
 Each episode usually features a distinct theme and a guest from amongst Smosh's cast and production crew.

 Smosh Alike

 Originally Anthony Padilla's personal channel, it began posting content more frequently after Padilla's departure from Smosh in 2017.
 Upon his return to owning the Smosh brand with Ian Hecox in 2023, the channel began featuring Smosh cast members while remaining an independent part of Padilla's PressAlike production.
 On May 5, 2025, the channel rebranded to SmoshAlike, bringing the channel and PressAlike under the Smosh brand.

 ElSmosh

 ElSmosh uploads new Smosh episodes that have been dubbed over in Spanish.
 The videos are mostly from the main Smosh channel.
 It was originally created by a fan who dubbed Smosh videos in the language, and Hecox and Padilla hired them.
+The channel is currently inactive.